-Actor and triathlete Matteo Guidicelli is cooking up big things for 2015, and reveals his new love
+Actor and triathlete Matteo Guidicelli is cooking up big things and also candidly reveals his new love

 Describe your first bike.

 My first bike was a Scott road bike.
 My dad got it for me and I didn’t like it at first, but I suddenly started enjoying it.
 It became my baby.
 The bike I have now is my favorite bike.
 It’s a Shiv.
 It’s Specialized.
 I named it SG.
 It’s my baby bike.
 It’s my love now.

 What’s the biggest waste of your time?